ysarda/ysarda.github.io/razr.md

 <p>

 RASR is an open source project based at The University of Texas at Austin, building on <a href="http://astria.tacc.utexas.edu/AstriaGraph/">ASTRIAGraph</a>.
-With almost complete coverage of the continental United States, it seeks to detect the velocity signatures of entering objects using computer vision, specifically the Matplotlib and OpenCV Python libraries.
+With almost complete coverage of the continental United States with NEXRAD sites, it seeks to detect the velocity signatures of entering objects using computer vision, specifically the Matplotlib and OpenCV Python libraries.
 <br />
 <br />
 PI: Dr. Moriba Jah